GovernorGecko/BigWorldDreams/README.md

 Each Tile comes with a JSON file that is list of array of heights (if caves)

 # TODO
-- Shape definitions
-    - Sides
+- Boxes with just outsides
-- Atlas File Creation
+- Atlas File Creation?
-    - Map pieces to shape sides
+- Implement Atlas
 - Shapes
     - Cube
     - Half Cube
     - Wedge
-- Fix TexCoords in Chunk